Frequently asked questions about Gloucester Vale Conservation Volunteers:

 - exercise in the outdoors;

-- learning traditional skills;
+- learning traditional skills and wildlife identification;

 - doing practical work;